M/S Birger Jarl History

 M/S Birger Jarl was laid down in 1951 at Finnboda shipyard in Nacka, Stockholm.
 It was built for the shipping company Rederi AB Svea and was given the name S/S Birger Jarl after a Swedish statesman who played a pivotal role in consolidation of Sweden.

 M/S Birger Jarl is one of so called Olympia ships as she together with her sister ships (S/S Aallotar and S/S Bore III) were built for the Helsinki 1952 Summer Olympics.
 However, she entered into service a year after the Olympic games and her maiden voyage was in June of 1953 from Stockholm to Helsinki, Finland.
 Since 1979 the classic liner Birger Jarl owned by Ånedinlinjen operated on a cruise service between Stockholm, Sweden and Mariehamn on Åland Islands, Finland.

-Built in 1953, the ship managed to preserve the original wooden interiors and has been awarded the Swedish ‘K mark’, listing it as culturally important in 2010.
+Built in 1953, the ship managed to preserve the original wooden interiors and has been listed as culturally significant among other historic ships of Sweden in 2010.
 Any kind of reconstruction that spoils the historical interior is not allowed.